Adiugare/Adiugare/README.md

 ### Experience

 **VLSI Design & Verification Trainee**
-*Maven Silicon, Bengaluru — Jul 2025 to Present*
+*Maven Silicon, Bengaluru — Jul 2025 to May 2026*

 - Developed RTL and UVM-based verification environments
 - Built constrained-random testbenches with assertions and protocol checkers